 Azael is a psychopomp, a teacher of witchcraft, and the messenger between the denizens of Nahemoth (Black Earth/Na’amah) and the courts of the Qliphoth.
 He is primarily necromantic in nature, as indicated by the blackness of his eyes.
 The Black Light of Sitra Achara flows through his veins and empowers him.
-He has boiled out, by his alchemy, most traces of the angelic within himself, and he seemed to really want me to know that.
+Like the rest, or at least the majority, of the Watchers, Azael was never an angel.

 Grimoiric demonology presents Azael as one of the seven foremost authorities among the ranks of the demonic alongside Marbas and Mephistophiles, and he is held to be one of the twenty-eight ruling demons of the lunar mansions.
 After Azael told me about his relationship with the Qliphothic realm of Nahemoth (Black Earth/Na’amah), I read that Nahema/Na’amah is the demoness who supposedly convinced Azael and Semyaza to rebel against the Abrahamic deity.